yaswant2403/cs225final_project/README.md

 ```
 ./main
 ```
-Input a valid user ID and and it will return their ranking according to BC and PageRank
+Input a valid user ID and and it will return their ranking according to BC and PageRank.

 ##### For `Betweenness Centrality` run:
 ```